Dirck Storm: Writer

 On November 3, 1715, the church members selected Storm to begin recording the history of the church retroactively from 1697.
 Historic records show that they decided that Storm was "the best informed and most competent member be chosen to make up a statement of events that led to the founding of the church."
 Abraham de Revier, Sr. was the first elder of the church and evidently kept a private memorandum book that is now lost to history.
 However, it was heavily drawn upon by Storm in composing Het Notite Boeck.

 Legacy

-Storm was of the yeoman class and under Dutch law, was allowed to buy his farmland in Sleepy Hollow outright from the lord of the Manor, his friend, Frederick Philipse.
-All his sons were farmers but many descendants were captains of their own boats on the Hudson River.
+Storm was of the yeoman class and, under Dutch law, was allowed to buy his farmland in Sleepy Hollow outright from the lord of the Manor, his friend Frederick Philipse.
+All of his sons were farmers, but many descendants were captains of their own boats on the Hudson River.
 Descendant Capt.
-Jacob Storm lived in the Philipse Manor house which is now a museum.
+Jacob Storm lived in the Philipse Manor house, which is now a museum.
 The old mill house was once his office.

 Death

-In May or June 1716 Storm died at Tarrytown, New York.
+In May or June 1716, Storm died at Tarrytown, New York.
 He is buried at the Old Dutch Church Burying Ground in Sleepy Hollow, New York.

 Dirck Storm is the ancestor of many notable Americans, including the famous clergyman David Storm, deacon and elder of the Old Dutch Church of Sleepy Hollow.
 Many Americans with the last name "Storm" or "Storms" can trace their ancestry to him.